yggdrasilradio/p8pp/README.md

 is optimized for source file size and for pasting into SIMH.
 It's not well-suited for generating listing files once it's on the PDP8, though.

-I've included two demo programs; the .pal files are the original source and the .pa files are the corresponding programs after preprocessing:
+I've included two demo programs; the .pal files are the original source and the .asc files are the corresponding programs after preprocessing:

 * hello.pal, hello.asc -- A "HELLO WORLD!" program (TSS8 version)